coolboy19521/AZE44/schemes/README.md

 the main controller of the robot.
 Its purpose in our robot is:
 - Gather lidar, camera, gyro, and encoder data.
 All of our sensors are connected to Raspberry Pi.
 - Proccess the data gathered and make decisions.
 It could be some kind of a brain, if sensors could be considered as the sense organs.
 - Send the decisions made to Raspberry Pi Pico.
 Raspberry Pi is connected to Raspberry Pi Pico via USB.
-More information about these kind of connections could be found in [`3.9.7`](#397-circuit-schemes).
+More information about these kind of connections could be found in [`3.9.7 Scheme 1`](#control-board).

 #### 3.1.2 Connections and Pin Configuration